gammesB/tiny-slider-withfixes/README.md

 [v1](https://github.com/ganlanyuan/tiny-slider/tree/v1),
 [v0](https://github.com/ganlanyuan/tiny-slider/tree/v0)

 **Warning**: tiny-slider works with static content and it works in the browser only.
-If the HTML is loaded dynamically, make sure to call `tns()` after its loading.
+If the HTML is loaded dynamically, make sure to call `tns()` after it's loading.

 ## Contents
 + [What's new](#whats-new)